Menopause Management in Chula Vista, CA

 Perimenopause is the stage the occurs several years before a woman reaches menopause.
 The body begins to make less of the hormones estrogen and progesterone.
 During this time, patients may experience the start of symptoms that will continue through menopause.
 If more than 60 days elapse in between menstruation, this may be a sign that a woman is nearing the end of perimenopause.

 Stay on top of your health during the transition into menopause, and discuss any symptoms you’re experiencing with your gynecologist.
-If you’re interested in discussing your menopause symptoms as well as management options, please call Dr. Ray Kamali today at (619) 271-2700 or using our secure form.
+If you’re interested in discussing your menopause symptoms as well as management options, please call Dr. Ray Kamali today at (619) 271-2700 and request an appointment at our gynecology office in Chula Vista, CA.